-So long as I’ve already referred to the work of writer and entrepreneur Seth Godin this week, I’d like to add another mention in the context of his 2008 book Tribes: We Need You to Lead Us (2008).
-Godin defines a tribe as “a group of people connected to one another, connected to a leader, and connected to an idea.”
+In his 2008 book Tribes: We Need You to Lead Us (2008), Seth Godin defines a tribe as “a group of people connected to one another, connected to a leader, and connected to an idea.”
 Tribes and movements go together, he suggests, grounded in our desires for connection, growth, and positive change.

 Tribes give us a chance to be a part of something larger and more significant than our individual lives.
 This appeals to our desire for meaningful connection, to be able to work with others toward making a difference or having a stronger impact in a sphere of interest.

 Four books that I pulled from my library help to illustrate of how groups of smart, bold visionaries connected with each other and formed tribes in the days before digital technology made long-distance communication easy.
-Physical proximation had a lot to do with their success, sometimes as close as sharing meals and meetings in the same city:
+Physical proximation had a lot to do with their success, sometimes as close as sharing meals, meetings, and informal get-togethers in the same location:

 - Christina Robb’s This Changes Everything: The Relational Revolution in Psychology (2006) tells the story of the pioneers of relational psychology, clustered in the Greater Boston area, including Carol Gilligan (gender and moral voices), Jean Baker Miller (psychology, women, and relational-cultural theory) , and Judith Lewis Herman (trauma theory and practice).